tuxtof/labs/calm/lab2/calm_workshop_lab2.rst

 4. Name your service **AppService** in the *Service Name* field.
 4. The Substrate section is the internal Calm name for this Service.
 Name this **AppSubstrate.**
 5. Make sure that the Cloud is set to **Nutanix** and the OS set to **Linux**
-6. The VM should look as follows:
+6. The Service should look as follows:

 .. figure:: http://s3.nutanixworkshops.com/calm/lab1/image27.png